-Citv Submitter (Wellington 31 Council) requested that the Tawa Town Centre frontages map be included onto planning maps 43-Hearing Committee 49A.
-The recognised that this had been inadvertently omitted from the Plan Change when notified and agreed that this should be rectified.
-The Committee noted however that as planning maps 43-46 showing restricted road frontages are to be reinstated, the frontage planning required to maps are be renumbered.
+Submitter 31 (Wellington Council) requested that the Tawa Town Centre frontages map be included onto planning maps 43-Committee 49A.
+The Hearing recognised that this had been inadvertently omitted from the Plan Change when notified and agreed that this should be rectified.
+The Committee noted however that as planning maps 43-46 showing restricted road frontages are to be reinstated, the frontage planning required are to renumbered.
 The amended Tawa Town Centre frontage map is as shown right.